Fusing task-oriented and open-domain dialogues in conversational agents: FusedChat as a new benchmark

 Another part of inter-mode dialogues are TOD-grounded OODs, which correspond to the ``appending ODDs'' scenario in FusedChat.
 The system's ODD response should be conditioned on both the TOD and ODD turns in the context.

-The evaluation on open-domain dialogue generation is notoriously difficult and numerous evaluation methods have been proposed \cite{ni2021recent}.
-In our experiment, we follow \cite{adiwardana2020towards} and use perplexity and SSA as the metrics.
-SSA stands for ``sensibleness and specificity average'', the average between sensibleness (\textit{Does the response make sense given the context?}) and specificity (\textit{Is the response specific to the context?}).
+The evaluation on open-domain dialogue generation is notoriously difficult and numerous evaluation methods have been proposed~\cite{ni2021recent}.
+In our experiment, we follow~\cite{adiwardana2020towards} and use perplexity plus sensibleness and specificity average (SSA) as metrics.
+SSA represents the average between sensibleness (\textit{Does the response make sense given the context?}) and specificity (\textit{Is the response specific to the context?}).
 Both of them are binary for each response.
 A response can only be deemed specific if it is deemed sensible.
 SSA results are computed by averaging 5 expert human evaluators' judgement on 100 randomly sampled dialogue turns from the testset.
-Table \ref{tab:tod-g odd} shows the performance of the inter-mode dialogue models on this task.
-Same as before, we observe that the \textit{classification-based} model outperforms the \textit{two-in-one} model significantly.
-We also report SSA results on the ground-truth responses.
-Results show that ground-truth responses receive very high SSA scores, significantly exceeding the better dialogue model of the two we developed.
+Table~\ref{tab:tod-g odd} shows the performance of the inter-mode dialogue models on this task.

+The \textit{classification-based} model outperforms the \textit{two-in-one} model marginally.
+Results also show that ground-truth responses receive very high SSA scores, significantly exceeding the better dialogue model of the two we developed.
 This suggests that there is huge room for improvement on this task.